1. Deniz Engin

-I am a PhD student at LinkMedia team in INRIA Rennes working with Yannis Avrithis and Teddy Furon.
-I have received my BS and MS degrees from Electronics Engineering at Istanbul Technical University.
-My research is focused on multi-modal video understanding, specifically video question answering.
+I was a PhD student at LinkMedia team in INRIA Rennes, under the supervision of Yannis Avrithis.
+I received my BS and MS degrees from Electronics Engineering at Istanbul Technical University.
+My research interest cover vision and language applications, focusing on video understanding and video question answering.

 1. News